jacomyal/sigma.js/README.md

 Performance depends on the graph size, the graphic renderers, the computer and browser on which the web application runs.

 * **Canvas** is supported in all modern browsers.
 It is a great tradeoff between flexibility and performance.
-Use it to display up to 5 000 nodes and 8 000 edges with this technology.
+Use it to display up to 5 000 nodes and 8 000 edges.
 * **WebGL** needs a graph card and is thus not suitable to all clients, but it unlocks the graph size boundaries.
 It is great to display large graph withs a layout previously computed (e.g. from [Gephi](http://gephi.github.io/)) because the graphic card memory is loaded only once.
-Use it to display up to 20 000 nodes and 30 000 edges with this technology.
+Use it to display up to 20 000 nodes and 30 000 edges.
 * **SVG** is partially supported and is still under active development.
 It is great for interactivity and animations but performances drop quickly with the number of displayed items.
-Use it to display up to 500 nodes and 1 000 edges with this technology.
+Use it to display up to 500 nodes and 1 000 edges.
 Notice that an [SVG export plugin](https://github.com/Linkurious/linkurious.js/tree/linkurious-version/plugins/sigma.exporters.svg) is available to generate files for Inkscape or Adobe Illustrator.

 Different kinds of renderers can be mixed, and automatic fallback from WebGL to Canvas makes adoption wider and smoother.
 With linkurious.js your application is not bound to a specific rendering technology anymore!